-A big majority of job candidates look for info on an organizations values, culture or track record as they consider whether it's the right fit for them.
+A big majority of job candidates look for info on a company's values, culture or track record as they consider whether it's the right fit for them.
 That means that your website, social media and job descriptions should reflect what you want candidates to know about your firm.